guastallaigor/autochess-combinator/README.md

 </p>

 > **Note:**
 > This is an unofficial project.

-> I do not work or am I affiliated with Auto Chess, Drodo or Dragonest Co.Ltd
+> I do not work or am I affiliated with Auto Chess, Drodo or Dragonest Co.Ltd.
 > For more information about the game, visit [Auto Chess Official Website](https://ac.dragonest.com/)

 ## Usage